 Today feels like a fitting day to review women design by Libby Sellers.

-It’s an unfortunate fact that many women designers have been oppressed by men throughout their careers and struggled to gain the recognition and opportunities that they deserved, and that this is still happening today.
+It’s an unfortunate fact that many women designers have struggled to gain the recognition and opportunities that they deserve.

 Re-writing history is so important for our future, and although I’d prefer to see women celebrated in equal measure to men in all future design books, I think women design has made an excellent start to giving women the recognition they deserve and educating designers today about the great women who came before them.